-Compliance Checklist For Companies With Employees In Multiple States
+Multi-State Employer?
+Compliance Checklist for Companies With Employees In Multiple States

-Congratulations to all business owners who are expanding this year.
+Congratulations to all multi-state employers!
 You are driving economic growth, providing jobs, and investing in communities.
 We wish you continued success.
-If you are opening your first out-of-state location, you can pat yourself on the back for reaching a milestone most businesses never reach.
+If you are opening your first out-of-state location, you can pat yourself on the back for reaching a milestone many businesses never reach.

 How Do I Know Which Law To Follow?

 You are most likely familiar with the Fair Labor Standards Act (FLSA).
-Many state laws differ from the FLSA.
-And cities and counties have their own laws which address issues not covered in the FLSA or provide additional protections.
-This multi-layered patchwork of legislation is a challenge for business owners.
+It’s important to understand that many state laws that differ from the FLSA.
+In addition, cities and counties have their own laws which address issues not covered in the FLSA or provide additional protections.
+This multi-layered patchwork of legislation is a challenge for every multi-state employer.

 Get Professional Guidance

 Businesses of any size need legal counsel for workplace regulations.
-Employment attorneys and Human Resources professionals can minimize your legal exposure.
+Employment attorneys and Human Resources professionals can minimize legal exposure for multi-state HR management.
 When performing due diligence for a new location, seek counsel familiar with the state and local regulations for your new office.
 If you are in a highly-regulated industry, you may need industry experts as well.

 Use Workforce Management Software

-Workforce management software and hardware is a must when operating in multiple locations.
-Set rules for employee classification, overtime, scheduling, accruals, pay rules, job roles, union contracts, and industry regulations.
-Use software equipped to handle the logistics of multi-state businesses.
+Workforce management software is a must for any multi-state employer.
+Time and labor platforms allow you to set rules for employee classification, overtime thresholds, employee scheduling, accruals, pay rules, job roles, union contracts, and industry regulations.
+Use HR software equipped to handle the logistics of multi-state businesses.